KennyHT/learn-kubernetes/labs/namespaces.md

 Namespaces allow you to break a Kubernetes cluster into several virtual clusters.

+Namespaces are essentially Kubernetes answer for multi-tenancy in a containerized environment.

 What namespaces exist for your cluster?

     kubectl get namespaces